WilliamC07/c-shell/README.md

 echo "\\t" --> \\t
 echo \""" --> \"""

+Having escaped characters that is not in an double quoted argument will not be escaped.
+Ex: echo \t"asd" --> \t"asd"

 Entered quotes must be balanced.
 doing echo \" will print "\"" and not "